Chest X-rays are very common and are often among the first tests you'll receive if you have heart or lung disease symptoms.

 A chest X-ray is basically a silhouette of your insides.
 As the X-rays pass through your body on their way to the plate on the other side, they are blocked by more dense tissue.
 The X-rays that pass through less dense tissue create dark spots on the plate.
 The areas on the plate that don't receive X-rays appear lighter, such as dense muscle tissue in the heart, or appear white, such as bones.

-A doctor trained to interpret X-rays and other imaging exams (radiologist) will analyze your images, looking for clues that may suggest if you have heart failure, fluid around your heart, cancer, pneumonia or another condition.
+A doctor trained to interpret X-rays and other imaging exams (radiologist) will analyse your images, looking for clues that may suggest if you have heart failure, fluid around your heart, cancer, pneumonia or another condition.
 For instance, an X-ray for pneumonia would have an unusual grey in the lungs.

 Mayo Clinic Healthcare will work with you to determine if a chest X-ray scan is appropriate to your needs.